Roland de la Poype: Marineland in Antibes

 De la Poype created the Marineland in Antibes in 1970 in order to educate the public about marine life.
-He retired in 1985 but retained ownernership until 2006.
+He retired in 1985 but retained ownership until 2006.
 He and his artist wife Marie-Nöelle lived in a lavish Paris apartment a half-mile from the Trocadero.

 He was also mayor of Champigné and was the owner of a golf course near Angers.